Suns win 5th straight behind Johnson, beat Wolves 116-107 - WHIZ News

 PHOENIX (AP) — Cam Johnson scored 29 points, making seven 3-pointers, and the Phoenix Suns beat the Minnesota Timberwolves 116-107 on Tuesday night for their fifth straight victory.

-Johnson finished 7 of 11 behind the arc and 10 for 17 overall for the Suns, who were playing without center Deandre Ayton because of a sprained left ankle.
-Mikal Bridges had 19 points for Phoenix (6-1) and Devin Booker scored 16, though Booker was just 2 of 7 from 3-point range.
+Johnson finished 7 of 11 behind the arc and 10 for 17 overall in another strong outing for the former reserve who is now in the starting lineup.

+“I think he is getting more comfortable with the role, but defensively he was really good,” Suns coach Monty Williams said.

+The victory was the fifth straight for the Suns (6-1), who won without center Deandre Ayton, sidelined with a sprained right ankle.

-Karl-Anthony Towns and Anthony Edwards scored 24 points apiece.
+Towns and Edwards scored 24 points apiece.
 Towns had 10 rebounds and seven assists, while Edwards made five 3-pointers in 10 attempts.

+Naz Reid scored 13 points, making 5 of 6 shots, and fellow reserve Jaylen Nowell scored 10 for Minnesota.

 Despite the absence of Ayton, the Suns held their own on the boards against the taller Timberwolves, with Minnesota outrebounding Phoenix 42-34.
 The Wolves entered the night third in the NBA in rebounding with 49 per game.